Muscles in Action: The Muscles in Action (MIA) Dataset

 \section{The Muscles in Action (MIA) Dataset}

-In order to incorporate muscular information into representations of human motion, we need to obtain muscle activation signals that correspond to motion.
-As such, we collected a dataset of synchronized video and sEMG signals, which we open-source.
+To explore the mapping between visual motion and muscle activity, we collected a dataset of synchronized video and sEMG signals.
+Our dataset contains 15 different exercises, which each of the 10 subjects perform.